 What is the difference between working out on the specialized equipment vs. working out on the mat?

 Mat classes tend to focus on core work and require you to support the stabilization of your body.
-Pilates equipment gives you a frame to work within that is often more helpful than mat but can be more challenging when springs are added or taken away.
+Pilates equipment, like the Cadillac, Reformer, or Chair, gives you a frame to work within that is often more helpful than mat but can be more challenging when springs are added or taken away.
 Working on the equipment can also target and tone specific areas of your body very efficiently.

 What does the Cadillac and Reformer look like and do for the body?